-IFJ PAN
+IFJ PAN and its Polish partners

 The H. Niewodniczanski Institute of Nuclear Physics of the Polish Academy of Sciences (IFJ PAN) in Cracow is one of the leading and of the largest Polish research institutes.
 The Institute carries out basic and applied research in physics.
 At present the Institute is involved, as a contructer, in 18 projects of the Sixth Framework Programme.